yujunz/ytt/examples/getting-started/example-extract-to-variables/__readme.txt

   within the YAML document - to set the value of a given
-    YAML node to be that of the variable, just include the "comment" of Starlark code that references that variable.
+    YAML node to be that of the variable, just include the "#@" followed by Starlark code that references that variable.

 ---